-The partitioning of the building into discrete terminals also enables several forms of stylized rendering (e.g., [27, 28, 29]).
+The partitioning of the building into discrete terminals also enables several forms of stylized rendering (for example, [27], [28], and [29]).
 Our system produces interactively editable illustrations of buildings drawn in pen-and-ink style [30].
-Prior to rendering, our system uses a semi-automatic stylization procedure to pre-render multiple versions of each terminal.
-The cached images span both resolutionspace and tonal space affording near and far views of the buildings and providing stylized shading by smoothly varying the apparent brightness of each terminal.
+Prior to rendering, our system uses a semiautomatic stylization procedure to prerender multiple versions of each terminal.
+The cached images span both resolution space and tonal space, affording near and far views of the buildings and providing stylized shading by smoothly varying the apparent brightness of each terminal.

-During grammar creation, the system identifies from among the multiple views of each terminal a best image sample for each and creates a cache of stylized images of all terminals.
+During grammar creation, the system identifies from among the multiple views of each terminal the best image sample for each and creates a cache of stylized images of all terminals.
 To the best image samples, we apply a filter yielding a thresholded binary image with edges detected.
 Foreground pixels are connected to form a geometrical mesh rendered in black over a white background.
-To create images at multiple resolutions but at the same tonal level, the mesh is drawn using a line width chosen so that the average per-unit area intensity matches that of the original image.
-Terminal images are also generated at different tonal levels by using random strokes to "wash out" parts of the image and produce light/dark regions (Figure 6a-c).
+To create images at multiple resolutions but at the same tonal level, the mesh is drawn using a line width chosen so that the average per unit area intensity matches that of the original image.
+Terminal images are also generated at different tonal levels by using random strokes to "wash out" parts of the image and produce light/dark regions (Figs. 6a, 6b, and 6c).
 Since some terminals are marked as being of variable size during model subdivision, the corresponding stylized terminals are made repeatable as well via mirroring and blending.
-At runtime, we select for each terminal the best tonal level using a diffuse shading model with distancebased attenuation.
+At runtime, we select for each terminal the best tonal level using a diffuse shading model with distance-based attenuation.

-Figure 6d shows example stylizations for a novel stretched floor.
-Since our terminal rendering is procedural, we can generate crisp and varying tone images for all terminals, include repeated terminals, and produce a smooth and visually-pleasing stylization at any resolution.
+Fig. 6d shows example stylizations for a novel stretched floor.
+Since our terminal rendering is procedural, we can generate crisp and varying tone images for all terminals, include repeated terminals, and produce a smooth and visually pleasing stylization at any resolution.